-This Policy applies to Title IX Sexual Harassment that occurs within the University's Education Programs or Activities and that is committed by an administrator, faculty member, staff, student, contractor, guest, or other member of the University community.
+This Policy applies to Title IX Sexual Harassment that occurs within the University's Education Programs or Activities and that is committed by an administrator, faculty, staff, or student.

 This Policy does not apply to Title IX Sexual Harassment that occurs off-campus, in a private setting, and outside the scope of the University's Education Programs and Activities.
 This Policy does not apply to Title IX Sexual Harassment that occurs outside the geographic boundaries of the United States, even if the Title IX Sexual Harassment occurs in the University's Education Programs and Activities, such as a study abroad program.
-Title IX Sexual Harassment that occurs either off-campus, in a private setting, and outside the geographic boundaries of the University's Non-Discrimination Policy.
+Title IX Sexual Harassment that occurs either off-campus, in a private setting, and outside the geographic boundaries of the United States is governed by the Non-Title IX Sex-Based Discrimination Policy.